 The back of the bank focuses on Price Setting, and typically includes all of the finance, credit, and risk management inputs that go into calculating an acceptable risk based price.
 The front of the bank is the sales and production staff that “gets” the customers to agree to those prices.
 During my time as a banker, I sat in both chairs, and let’s just say that the perspectives and incentives don’t always align as they should between the two camps.

 Pricing is an inherently cross-functional task, and bridging the gap between the Price Setting and Price Getting (or the back of the bank and the front of the bank) is really hard.
-We have covered the Price Setting in a lot of posts over the years (start here for a good overview), as it is the foundation upon which we build everything else.
+We have covered Price Setting in a lot of posts over the years (like this one), as it is the foundation upon which we build everything else.
 But once the math is in place, how important is the Price Getting part?